csswizardry/csswizardry.github.com/_posts/2019-04-25-tips-for-technical-interviews.md

 Literally ask them how to best prepare for and pass their interview.
 Will you need to bring a laptop?
 Will you be meeting at their office or an off-site location?
 Do you need to buzz into a shared reception area?
-Who should you ask for upon arrival.
+Who should you ask for upon arrival?
 Will there be any whiteboarding tasks?
 What would they like to hear from you?
 Should you prepare a portfolio of work?
 Do they want to see any code you’ve written (if yes, tidy up your repos and check relevant permissions for showing code you’ve written elsewhere).